What is Disavow?

 Should I disavow links regularly?

 No. Most sites don’t need to disavow anything.
 Google’s algorithms already ignore most spammy links automatically.
-Only disavow if you have a documented problem — a manual action, a confirmed negative SEO attack, or a known history of purchased links.
+Only disavow if you have a documented problem.
+A manual action, a confirmed negative SEO attack, or a known history of purchased links.

 Can disavowing hurt my rankings?